I have the most fun when I’m finding patterns, getting things organized, and creating repeatable and predictable processes.

 December 2011–present, GLSEN Hudson Valley, Poughkeepsie, NY, USA

 - Member of Chapter Board of Directors (2013–).

 - Facilitate diversity, inclusion and anti-bullying workshops for middle school and high school students aged 11-18.
-Trained over 600 students in two middle schools.
+Trained over 650 students to date.

 - Proficiency in Spanish and American Sign Language.